Surface dressing is a cost-effective way of restoring the road surface and sealing it in one process. Surface dressing also:

 How long will the work take?

-Surface dressing at each site is usually completed within the day, although larger sites may take 1-3 days to complete.
+Surface dressing at each site is usually completed within the day, although larger sites may take 1 to 3 days to complete.
 Sweeping will be completed at given intervals for each site for approximately one week, followed by the replacement of any lining and cat’s eyes.

 Will the road need to be closed?